TNamdarian/saranamdarian/README.md

 * Internet Explorer

 ## Issues
 The link on **Internet Explorer** does not recognise `font-antonio`.
-It diplays the web using `San-sarif`.
+It displays the web using `San-sarif`.

 # Further testing
 I asked my friends and family to click on the deployed link on their devices especially iPads and 17" and bigger laptops which I do not personally own.
-I added further bootstrap paadding and margin and CSS media queries to make the website responsive on all devices.
+I added further bootstrap padding and margin and CSS media queries to make the website responsive on all devices.

 # Deployment
 This project was developed using [Gitpod](https://gitpod.io/workspaces), committed to git and pushed to GitHub using git commands.